eslint/eslint/docs/src/rules/consistent-return.md

 ## When Not To Use It

 If you want to allow functions to have different `return` behavior depending on code branching, then it is safe to disable this rule.

-## Version

-This rule was introduced in ESLint 0.4.0.

-## Version

-This rule was introduced in ESLint 0.4.0.